 William like his wife Mary had Stuart blood.
 His father was William II de Nassau, Prince of Orange.
 His mother was English Princess Royal Mary Henrietta Stuart, a daughter of Charles I. William and Mary replaced James II in the Glorious Revolution.
 Their reign meant the end of royal prerogative and efforts to establish royal absolutism.
 William and Mary in 1689 were crown co-rulers of England dethroming Masry's father King James.
 William's primary accomplishment as Statholder and King was to twart efforts by France to dominate Europe.
 This ime it was France which threatened the Ductch.
 The English provided needed military asstance.
 William also profoundly impacted English government.
 After William and Mary it would be Parliament that would increasingly dominate English Government.
 Control of Parliament would be contested by the merchant-backed Whigs.

-The Dutch in the 17th century found it increasingly difficult to compete with the English and their gowing naval power.
+The Dutch were on-again, off-again British allies.
+Spain/France were common enemnies which drew the two ciuntries together.
+But they also had competing colonial/commercial interests.
+Ultimately, the Dutch were just too small of a country to compete effectively with Britain which was also harnassing capitalism.
+The Dutch in the 17th century found it increasingly difficult to compete with the British and their growing naval power.
 They fought two naval wars with the British.
 The British seized some Dutch colonies, including New Ansterdam (New York).
-The Dutch did hang on to the East Indies and a few Caribbean islands.
-The wars with France under Louis VIV proved very costly.
-The Dutch Republic fell in 1795 as a result of a domestic democratic revolution and invading armies of the revolutionary French Republic.
+The Dutch did hang on to the East Indies (modern Indonesia) and a few Caribbean islands.
+The wars with France under Louis VIV proved very costly for such a small country.
+The Dutch Republic fell as a result of a domestic democratic revolution and invading armies of the revolutionary French Republic (1795).

 The French revolution marked the end of the Republic of the Seven Netherlands.
 The Netherlands was occupied by the French in 1795 and the French created a satellite-state called "The Batavian Republic".
 Napoleon in 1806 appointed his brother Louis (Lodewijk) as King of the Republic, which was renamed the Kingdom of Holland.
 His wife was a daughter of Emperess Joséphine.
 Neither Louis's rule or the marriage proved successful.
 One of their children was to rule France as Napoleon III.
 Napoleon tiring of the difficulties which his brother eventually decided to simplu was annex Holland totally to France.